datasci44/getting-and-cleaning-data/README.md

 [Raw Files](raw_files) referenced in the script have been cloned to the github repo.

-The script generates a single output file [train_test_averages.txt](train_test_averages.txt) with the tidy data set specified in step #5.
+The script generates a single output file, [train_test_averages.txt](train_test_averages.txt), with the tidy data set specified in step #5.

-See repo file "CodeBook.md" for a code book that describes the variables, the data, and any transformations or work performed to clean up the data.
+See repo file [CodeBook.md](CodeBook.md) for a code book that describes the data, the variables, and work performed to clean up the data.